Paul1086/Load-Flow-Analyzer-in-Cpp/README.md

 To enter a complex value for the elements of a admittance matrix, or the power of a node, or the node voltage when asked; enter the data in the rectangular format- " a + i*b ", where a is the real part and b is the imaginary part of the complex number.
 Enter the data of this complex value in the following format:

    a   b

-(seperating the real and imaginary values by a space)
+(seperating the real and imaginary part by a space)

 For example, when asked to enter the admittance between any nodes,